airgradienthq/openair-max/README.md

 - Switching the transmission mode between cellular and Wi-Fi
 - Setting the cellular APN
 - Entering Wi-Fi credentials
+- Changing the URL for domain for HTTP requests

 To exit, either **save the new settings**, press the **Exit** button on the home page, or hold the **boot button** again for 5 seconds or longer.